jenmitz/comp-51-jennifer/README.md

 # comp-51-jennifer
-For the COMP 051 class at UOP.
+For my COMP 051 class at University of the Pacific.